All About Preservatives

 What is a preservative?

-A preservative is an anti-microbial solution that helps to prevent mold and bacteria from growing in your products.
+It's an anti-microbial solution that helps prevent mold and bacteria from growing in your products.

 This lotion did not have a proper preservative.